Julian-Bio0404/Gaman/README.md

   + **Sponsorship**
     + Create a sponsorship for an athlete or club.
 Only user with sponsor role and profile data comleted has access to this action
     + Sponsorship detail
     + Rating a sponsorship.
-Only the individual athletes sponsored or athletes coach that belong to a club sponsored has access to this action.
+Only the individual athletes sponsored or athletes and coach that belong to a club sponsored has access to this action.
     + Update or delete a rating
     + List ratings of a sponsorship
   + **Brand**